tinytinydev/BOSSHackathon/README.md

 # BOSSHackathon- Team Tiagong

+## About
+This Repo is created to host backend server and front-end web for hackathon by Bank of Singapore

 ## Project Artefacts
 1. expressServer - Backend calling Google Map API
 2. webapp - Mobile friendly webapp to display search result